garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Create an instance of entity object and set the value under required property.
+      - | Create an instance of entity object and set the values for required properties.
         | In the above example, ID generator of JPA is used for setting the ID.
 When ID generator of JPA is to be used, ID should not be set in the application code.
         | If you set the ID in the application code, merge method of ``EntityManager`` gets called leading to execution of unnecessary processing.
     * - | (2)
       - | Call the save method of Repository interface and manage the entity objects created in (1) in ``EntityManager``.
-        | Note that entity objects managed by ``EntityManager`` will not the entity objects passed as arguments of save method, but these will be the entity objects returned from save method.
+        | Take note that entity object passed as an argument of save method will not be the one managed by ``EntityManager``, but the entity object returned by save method will be the one managed by ``EntityManager``.
-        | ID is set by the ID generator of JPA at this timing.
+        | ID is set by the ID generator of JPA at the time of this process.

  .. note:: **Demerits of the merge method getting called**

     merge method of ``EntityManager`` has a mechanism to fetch the entities having same ID from persistence layer (DB), when the entities are to be managed in ``EntityManager``.
     Process to fetch the entities becomes unnecessary while adding the entities.
-In case of application with high performance requirements, ID generation timing should be noted.
+In case of application with high performance requirements, ID generation timing should also be taken into account.

  .. note:: **Constraint error handling**